 The final selections for these awards are made at the college level and all teachers are eligible.
 It is recommended that once an individual is selected to receive this award, that person should not be considered for a second award.

 The selections for the awards are solicited from students, faculty, administrators.
 Nominations are submitted to the dean of the college in which the teacher is appointed.
-In order to be cc considered, the nominee must provide student evaluations from at least two but not more than three undergraduate classes that he or she has taught within the last three semesters.
-The student evaluations should be those obtained by participating in the program conducted by the Center for the Advancement of Teaching and Learning.
+In order to be considered, the nominee must provide student evaluations from at least two but not more than three undergraduate classes that he or she has taught within the last three semesters.
+The student evaluations should be those obtained by participating in the program conducted by the Teaching and Learning Center.
 It is the responsibility of the college deans to notify all nominees in their colleges of this requirement.